 As an avid craft beer drinker, you may have noticed Kölsch beer becoming popular with American craft beer producers and drinkers alike.
 Kölsch style beer has a fascinating history and tradition, undoubtedly playing a part in shaping today's beer culture.
-Maybe, in a recent Original Craft Beer Club delivery or while visiting your local craft brewery, you have tasted this delicious and unique style.
-Kölsch has caught on among American craft brewers, who are discovering not only a delicious beer but also an innovative brewing culture centered around a city on the Rhine.
+Maybe, in a recent Original Craft Beer Club delivery or while visiting your local craft brewery.
+Kölsch has also caught on among American craft brewers, who are discovering not only a delicious beer but also an innovative brewing culture centered around a city on the Rhine.

 Looking back on beer history, we can see times of influence that fundamentally change the culture and practices that create the beverage that we call beer.
 The evolution of Kölsch beer is one of these moments.
-When speaking of Kölsch beer one can be referring to a unique yeast, but more specifically to a unique style and brewing heritage.
-This style is rooted in the brewing tradition that emanates from Cologne (Köln) Germany.
-Here, we find the home of Kölsch beer; and, here in this city, during the 17th century, is where the seeds are sown for the Kölsch that we enjoy today.
+When speaking of Kölsch beer one can be broadly referring to a unique yeast, or more specifically to a unique style and brewing heritage.
+This type of beer is rooted in the brewing tradition that emanates from Cologne (Köln) Germany; a place Kölsch beer now calls home.
+It was here in this city, during the 17th century, where the seeds were sown for the Kölsch that we enjoy today.

 To try and instill good brewing and ingredient practices the brewers of Cologne issued several mandates of proper brewing practice.
-They banished any brewers not conforming to these 17th-century beer mandates, including any bottom fermented beer.
-The Kölsch style is the culmination of this history, resulting in the blending of techniques and the development of Kölsch beer in the 20th century.
+They banished any brewers not conforming to these 17th-century beer mandates, including any bottom-fermented beer.
+The Kölsch style German ale is the culmination of this history, resulting in the blending of techniques and the development of Kölsch beer in the 20th century.

-Those who have ever visited Germany know that the Germans have a love for lager beer, and 1600s Germany was no different.
+Those fortunate enough to have visited Germany know that the Germans have a love for lager beer, and 1600s Germany was no different.
 Since lager was, and is, all the rage in most of Germany, the brewers of Cologne, evolved a compromise for the local beer brewer and drinker.
 This compromise developed from a hybridized brewing style.
 The new and unique brewing approach used both ale and lager properties.
-Cologne brewers used a top fermenting, warm fermenting ale yeast, but then after fermentation, the brewers would cold store the ale beer as one would do to a lager beer.
-Creating a delicious one of a kind regional sensation.
+Cologne brewers used a top fermenting, warm fermenting ale yeast, but then after fermentation, the brewers would cold condition the ale beer as one would do to a lager beer.
+This Created a delicious, one of a kind, regional sensation.

 Kölsch Food Pairings: